An optimization framework for resilient batch estimation in Cyber-Physical Systems: On the numerical evaluation of the resilience conditions

 where

 \end{itemize} In \eqref{eq:nu0}, the $\lambda_{tk}$ denote the entries of the vector $\lambda_t\in \Re^T$ and $\left\{V_t\right\}$ refers to the sequence of nonsingular weighting matrices involved in \eqref{eq:psi_f}. \end{lem} The proof of statement (a) is straightforward by noticing that \eqref{eq:nuR-M} follows from \eqref{eq:def_pr} by constraining the variable $Z$ to be in $\mathcal{Z}_\Sigma$.
 As to the proof of statement (b), it follows a similar reasoning as the proof of Theorem 2 in \cite{bako_class_2017}. \\ The interest of this lemma is twofold.
-First it suggests that the resilience condition of $\mathcal{E}^\circ$ is weaker (in the sense it is easier to achieve) than that of $\mathcal{E}$.
-Second, it it provides an upper bound on $\nu_r(M)$ which can be computed by solving a convex optimization problem (see Eqs \eqref{eq:Upper-Bound-nuR}-\eqref{eq:nu0}).
+First it suggests that the resilience condition of $\mathcal{E}^\circ$ is weaker (in the sense that it is easier to achieve) than that of $\mathcal{E}$.
+Second, it provides an upper bound on $\nu_r(M)$ which can be computed by solving a convex optimization problem (see Eqs \eqref{eq:Upper-Bound-nuR}-\eqref{eq:nu0}).
 More specifically, given $\nu^o$ in \eqref{eq:nu0}, checking numerically whether $|\mathbb{T}_\varepsilon^c|<1/2(1+1/\nu^o)$ provides a sufficient condition for $\nu_r(M)<1/2$ and so, for the resilience of the estimator \eqref{eq:Constrained-Estimator}.
+In a similar spirit as in Lemma \ref{lem:OverEstimate-nuR}, we now show that the parameter $\tilde{p}_r$ defined in \eqref{eq:pr_norm1} can also be overestimated via convex optimization if the loss functions $\phi_t$ and $\psi_t$ in~\eqref{eq:phi_f}--\eqref{eq:psi_f} are both taken to be norms. \begin{lem}[An estimate of $\tilde{p}_r$] Consider the resilience parameter $\tilde{p}_r$ defined in \eqref{eq:pr_norm1} where we assume that $\psi_{ti}(e)=|e|$ for all $(t,i,e)\in \mathbb{T}\times \mathbb{S}\times \Re$ and $\phi_t$ is an arbitrary norm.
+Then